+49 30 258 143 174

 But the big money lies elsewhere: Tinder, Snapchat, Instagram, WhatsApp… All of these apps have a few things in common:

 How you develop such apps and how you get VC funds is another story and is beyond the scope of this article.
-But I would like to refer you to some inspiring articles: to WhatsApp, an interesting blog about mobile strategies and a helpful read (disclaimer: these are NOT affiliate links!).
+But I would like to refer you to some inspiring articles: to WhatsApp, an interesting blog about IT trends and a helpful read (disclaimer: these are NOT affiliate links!).

 Despite a certain “app fatigue” among consumers, mobile development and mobile marketing is still a rapidly growing market.
 The initial euphoria may be over, but the new Facebooks, WhatsApps and Snapchats are certainly waiting in the wings!
 With a smart strategy and the choice of a suitable app monetization form, you can still earn good money with mobile apps in the coming years.